gncll/face_recognition/README.md

 # Face Recognition
-Developing a face recognition algorithm with two method.
+Developing a face recognition algorithm in two famous methods.

 ## 1. HOG(Histogram of Gradient)